alexhovick/ShopZoneCS350/Documents/Milestone-2/Test/PageTester.md

 # Send an HTTP GET request to the URL
 response = requests.get(url)

-# Check if the request was successful (status code 200)
+# Check if the request was successful (status code 200 means that the page works)
 if response.status_code == 200:
     # Parse the HTML content of the page
     soup = BeautifulSoup(response.text, 'html.parser')